 Sean Daly is a second-generation master craftsman who left his job at Waterford Crystal 15 years ago to create his own boutique company: Dingle Crystal.
 He has a small store in Dingle, where he sells objects including bowls, glasses, and chandeliers, but the real magic takes place just outside of town in his personal workshop.
 We can arrange a private meeting there with Sean, who will demonstrate the painstaking process of cutting the glass and share his strong and unedited opinions on the crystal industry in general.

-—Jonathan and Preston Epstein, Trusted Travel Experts for Ireland, England, and Scotland.
-Read Jonathan and Preston’s Insider’s Guide to Killarney and County Kerry, Ireland.
+—Jonathan Epstein, Trusted Travel Experts for Ireland, England, and Scotland.
+Read Jonathan’s Insider’s Guide to Killarney and County Kerry, Ireland.

 25. Tour Angor Wat and the Angkor temple complex without the crowds.